-The Program is primarily aimed at government officials and professionals who are involved in designing and implementing macroeconomic policies year program requires 34 credits for graduation and grants a Master of Public Policy or a Master of Public Economics; Two-year program requires 44 credits and grants a Master of Arts in Public Economics.
+The Program is primarily aimed at government officials and professionals who are involved in designing and implementing macroeconomic policies.

+Both one-year and two-year programs are offered.
+Oneyear program requires 34 credits for graduation and grants a Master of Public Policy or a Master of Public Economics; Two-year program requires 44 credits and grants a Master of Arts in Public Economics.
 Qualified candidates who have flexible working schedules, are willing to devote more time to thesis writing, and have a desire to develop more advanced analytical skills may consider the Two-year Program.

 The coursework consists of required courses, recommended courses, and elective courses.
 The required courses, which include Macroeconomics, Microeconomics, and Econometrics, provide solid training in principles and develop practical analytical skills for designing and evaluating macroeconomic policies.
 The variety of recommended and elective courses gives students the chance to further advance their analytical and quantitative skills as well as to develop their specialization in specific areas of interests, such as monetary policy, fiscal policy, international trade, and financial markets.
-The writing of policy papers (One-year program) / theses (Twoyear program) will be closely supervised by experienced core faculty members through seminar courses.
+The writing of policy papers (One-year program) / theses (Two-year program) will be closely supervised by experienced core faculty members through seminar courses.